The Shocking Truth About Passive Income No One Tells You

 It's crucial to distinguish between these often-confused terms.

-Equity Crowdfunding (Crowdinvesting): You are an investor.
-You buy a small piece of ownership (shares) in a company.
-Your return is variable and depends on the company’s future success or failure.
+• Equity Crowdfunding (Crowdinvesting): You are an investor.
+You buy shares in a company.
+Your return is variable and depends on the company's success.
 You are a shareholder (high risk, high potential reward).

-Reward-Based Crowdfunding (Kickstarter): You are a backer.
-You contribute to a project in exchange for a tangible reward or early access to a product.
-This is not an investment; it is a form of pre-purchase or donation.
+• Reward-Based Crowdfunding (Kickstarter): You are a backer.
+You contribute in exchange for a tangible reward or early access.
+This is not an investment; it's a form of pre-purchase.

 The Bank vs. Platform Showdown: